COVESA/vehicle_signal_interface/core/README.md

 lists, it is possible for more than one signal key to wind up hashing to the same hash bucket.
 This results in multiple keys existing intermixed with each other in each hash bucket list.
-Since the lists are therefore not homogeneous with respect to the key values, some of the logic is more complicated that it would be otherwise.
+Since the lists are therefore not homogeneous with respect to the key values, some of the logic is more complicated than it would be otherwise.
 There are times when the lists must be sequentially accessed to perform the requested operation which will take more time than is optimal.
 Future implementations of the VSI shared memory data structures will